How much does the trip cost and what does it cover?

 Who can apply?

 We accept all eager and willing medical professionals willing to treat people with care, respect and love.
 We are a Christian organization, and we accept all individuals, regardless of belief.
-We especially need professionals in Gynecology, Cardiology, Internal Medicine and Family Practice, Chiropractic, Dermatology, Ophthalmology, Optometry, Ultrasonography, Physical Therapy, Nutrition.
+The only requirements are that you are kind, caring, and genuinely excited to be of service to others.
+We especially need professionals in Gynecology, Cardiology, Internal Medicine, Family Practice, Chiropractic, Dermatology, Ophthalmology, Optometry, Ultrasonography, Physical Therapy, and Nutrition.

 I am not a physician—can I still apply?